-- Secondly, Fade Out / Exit effect on the same Oval Shapes but with a Delay Timings of 0.50 Seconds because we want those Oval Shapes to be fade out after a little when moving upwards.
+- Secondly, Fade Out / Exit effect on the same Oval Shapes but with a Delay Timings of 0.50 Seconds because we want those Oval Shapes to fade out after a little while moving upwards.
 The duration of this effect is just 0.25 Seconds.
-As both these effects have different duration timings and one effect is starting with a delay will create an unseemingly (ovals coming appearing from different locations) bubble or smoke effect as shown below:
+As both these effects have different duration timings and one effect is starts with a delay will create an unseemingly (ovals coming appearing from different locations) bubble or smoke effect as shown below:

 When you combine all the above techniques you get the Kids Toy Train Animation Scene in PowerPoint and I hope you got The Teacher Point!

 You can create this Toy Train Animation in the following versions:

 - PowerPoint 2010